 «We are an automobile manufacturer, not a company that produces screws»,

-«Agile will not work in organizations as large as ours»,
+«Agile in production will not work in organizations as large as ours»,

 «We already run an improvement program that has been working for years»,

-are some of the responses we receive from the manufacturing sector when we propose an implementation of Agile.
+are some of the responses we receive from the manufacturing sector when we propose an implementation of Agile in production.

 To be honest, given the amount of uncertain and confusing information that exists at this time concerning Agile at this time, we can understand that the manufacturing sector is hesitant to embrace Agile as a solution to change.